kunalkanojia/kunalkanojia.github.io/_posts/2016-08-14-java-scala-concurrency.markdown

 <script src="https://gist.github.com/kunalkanojia/1e4f0295bc2666ba9621106d022ec36e.js"></script>

 The above program is almost half the size of what our java program looks like and every method of it is async.
+Except for wrapping the login inside the future block, I did not write anything special.

 Method `getWordCountForFiles` uses for comprehension.
 For-comprehensions can be used to register new callbacks (to post new things to do) when the future is completed, i.e., when the computation is finished.

-So it invokes `getFilesList` first and once the result of `getFilesList` is available `processFiles` is invoke with the list of files.
+So it invokes `getFilesList` first and once the result of `getFilesList` is available `processFiles` is invoked with the list of files.
 The result of `processFiles` is returned once it is available.

 The methods `getWordCount` and `processFiles` are exactly similar to our java implementation.
 Just that they are wrapped in a Future which saves me from writing all the executor service code.